oleggromov/html-scaffold/README.md

 	$ grunt watch

 so grunt will watch and compile your *.jade, *.styl and *.coffee files located anywhere in your project tree.

+### Simple Node.js server for project
+You can run

+	$ grunt connect watch

+so grunt will not only watch and compile necessary files but also start server on localhost:8000.
+You can make an ajax request no allowed if you would open index.html in browser just from filesystem.

 ## Why should HTML-coder use this